Types of Cameras for Photography

 Optical Finder: the frame of viewing of the camera, like the LCD screen or lens.
 Focus: it may be manual, automatic, range finder or guess focusing, etc. Metering system: that is the metering modes and sensor, like speed, aperture, etc. Rigidity: this is whether the camera is monorail, folding, rigid or telescopic, etc.

 All these aspects have been considered when designing a specific camera.
 Sometimes there are combination's of these aspects in a single camera.
-Following is the list of the most common types.
+Here is the compilation of the most common types.

-These were the favorites during the 19th century.
-A box camera was a simple device that still captured good results.
-As the name suggests, it is just a simple box that has a film standing on one end of the box.
-They sported a single element lens in the other end of the box and a default leaf shutter speed.
+They sported a single element lens in the end of the box and a default leaf shutter speed.
 A small reflex view finder was mounted on the top, but without any focus controls.
 They were only suitable for photography at a limited distance and in day light, because of lack of controls.
 However the later versions had a flash, shutter speed and aperture controls.

 Range Finder Camera

 This type of camera saw the development in elements like focus.
 These poducts used a mechanism, that enabled viewing distance determination, which was termed as range finder.
 This allowed accurate focus to the object.
 This is achieved by using two images to focus.
 Two images are projected on the view finder.

 One of these has a region of the viewer area and has a slightly yellowish color.
 Now the focus ring on the lens is adjusted, so as to get both the images in sync, overlapping each other.
 When they overlap to make one single clear picture, it meant focus was accurate.

 These types were developed later to get more focusing mechanism, like a prism and mirror arrangement.
 Some of the latest electronic cameras with a large range finder base, help in excellent focusing.

 Point and Shoot Camera